geops/mobility-toolbox-js/MIGRATION-V3.md

 This version contains a lot of breaking changes.

-The native OpenLayers and Maplibre APIs are nw used to add/remove layers and controls.
+The native OpenLayers and Maplibre APIs are now used to add/remove layers and controls.
 This makes the library more flexible and easier to use.

 We also removed `mapbox-gl` dependency and use only `maplibre-gl` instead.